YttriLab/A-SOID/docs/installation_stepbystep.md

 ```
 > **Note**: This may take a few minutes to complete.

+> Some users (windows) might experience this [issue](https://github.com/YttriLab/A-SOID/issues/59) with building hdbscan if they have not installed C++ build tools on their machine previously.
+The solution is to install Microsoft C++ build tools (see link) and restart this step.
+This might include removing the environment and recreating it ([How to remove a conda environment](https://stackoverflow.com/questions/49127834/removing-conda-environment))

 ### Step 5: Activate the New Environment
 Once the environment is created, activate it.